-Newborn photography is incredibly challenging, but it’s so amazing to be a part of baby’s life when they are just days old.
-There’s a bit of prep and planning that needs to go into these sessions to make them more successful though.
+Yes, newborn photography can be challenging, but it’s so amazing to be a part of baby’s life when they are just days old.
+There’s a bit of prep and planning that needs to go into these sessions to make them more successful.
 I've compiled a few tips below to help us get the very best out of your upcoming newborn session.

 Let's get started...